 Data from the Alaska’s Prescription Drug Monitoring Program (PDMP) show that prescriptions for opioids have been declining statewide since 2016 (National Institute of Health data show that Alaska providers wrote 52 opioid prescriptions for every 100 people in 2017).
 Data from the Department of Health and Social Services show there were 75 deaths from opioid-related overdoses statewide from April 2018 to March 2019, down from the 108 deaths in 2017.
 None of those deaths occurred in the Southeast region, according to state data.
 DHSS Communications Director Clinton Bennett told the Empire in an email there had been 18 opioid overdose deaths in Juneau from 2014-2018.

-According to state data aggregated from a number of state public health agencies, the cost of the opioid crisis in Alaska for fiscal year 2017-18 was more than $210 million.
+According to state data aggregated from a number of state public health agencies, the cost of the opioid crisis in Alaska for fiscal year 2017-18 was more than $193 million.
 That amount comes from Medicaid reimbursement, public safety, therapeutic court and other costs.
-About a third of that, almost $70 million, is paid for by the federal government but the remainder, more than $141 million, is paid by the state.
-The Empire previously reported that the opioid crisis was costing the state over $1 billion a year as of 2015.
+About a third of that, roughly $64 million, is paid for by the federal government but the remainder, more than $129 million, is paid by the state.
+The Empire previously reported that substance abuse in Alaska was costing the state over $1 billion a year as of 2015.
 That number comes from a study by the McDowell Group which factored in a number of connected items like loss of productivity and costs borne by the private sector.

 But while deaths may be declining overall, Bradley Grigg, Chief Behavioral Health Officer at Bartlett Regional Hospital says he’s seen more people seeking treatment for opioid addiction in the past three years.
 Grigg oversees Bartlett’s Rainforest Recovery center which offers residential and outpatient treatment programs.